 In some cases, more than one party may benefit from a wrongful death settlement.
 For example, if the decedent has a surviving spouse and children, their spouse may receive no less than one-third of the total settlement amount, regardless of the number of children involved.

-According to this law, spouses, children, parents, or personal representatives of the estate typically have up to two years from the date of the decedent’s death to file their wrongful death claim against the liable party, although exceptions do apply in some cases.
+OCGA §9-3-33 places a time limit on the victims’ families to file wrongful death lawsuits for the loss of their loved one in Georgia.
+According to this law, spouses, children, parents, or personal representatives of the estate typically have up to two years from the date of the decedent’s death to file their wrongful death lawsuit against the liable party, although exceptions do apply in some cases.

 Our Lawyers Can Help You File Your Wrongful Death Claim in Georgia

-Bader Scott Injury Lawyers can help you by handling each step of the process for you, keeping you updated on the progress of your case, and fighting for the financial recovery you deserve.
+The process of settling an estate is difficult enough without the additional stress of managing a wrongful death claim.
+Bader Scott Injury Lawyers can help you by handling each step of the process for you, helping you determine who should file a claim, keeping you updated on the progress of your case, and fighting for the financial recovery you deserve.

 Call or text (404) 888-8888 or complete a Free Case Evaluation form